girder/viime/joss/paper.md

-type, an imputation mode is automatically performed but the options may be adjusted to apply different algorithms, including random forest, KNN, mean, or median imputation modes for completely at random missingness (MCAR) and zero or half-minimum imputation for not-at-random missingness (MNAR).
+type, an imputation mode is automatically performed but the options may be adjusted to apply different algorithms, including random forest, K neareset neighbors, mean, or median imputation modes for completely at random missingness (MCAR) and zero or half-minimum imputation for not-at-random missingness (MNAR).